ox-it/munkiwebadmin/jssmanifests/README.md

 However, if you are using other locations or MCX you might want to take slightly different approach.

+#### Ensure Munki uses the dynamic manifests

+Munki needs to be configured to download the manifests (at least the computer UDID based ones) from Manana.
+This can be achieved several ways, the two easiest ones might be:
+ 1. Change the Munki Preference `ManifestURL` to download all manifests from Manana (supported),
+ 1. Change the web server configuration serving your Munki repository to proxy all requests for Manifests (or just the UDID ones) to Manana

-#### Set the Munki ManifestURL
+##### Option 1: set the Munki ManifestURL

 It is recommended that you reconfigure your Munki repository web server to proxy requests for manifests to the Munki Web Admin application.
 Thereby the Munki Web Admin application can be isolated and only needs to be accessible by the Munki repository web server.
 This method does not require any client configuration changes.

 If you wish not to change your Munki repository configuration you have to change the ManifestURL configuration value for all managed clients.
-In the following example Munki Web Admin is listening on https://munkiwebadmin.acme.com/
+In the following example Manana (aka Munki Web Admin) is listening on https://manana.acme.com/

-    defaults write /Library/Preferences/ManagedInstalls ManifestURL https://munkiwebadmin.acme.com/jssmanifest/xml/
+    defaults write /Library/Preferences/ManagedInstalls ManifestURL https://manana.acme.com/jssmanifest/xml/

+##### Option 2: proxy via the Munki repository web server

+One might want to avoid changing the client configuration for the ManifestURL.
+Our recommneded implementation to use the dynamic manifests is to configure the web server hosting the munki repository to proxy the manifests (preferably just the UDID based ones) to Manana.
+In the following example Manana (aka Munki Web Admin) is listening on https://manana.acme.com/.
+To enable reverse proxy for all Manifests using Apache2 one might want to use something like the following configuration snippet:

+    RewriteEngine On
+    SSLProxyEngine On
+    RewriteRule ^/production/manifests/(.*) https://manana.acme.com/jssmanifests/xml/$1 [P]`

 ## References